 If you fail the exam, you will have to pay the $10 exam fee for each retest.
 You can test your knowledge with our free practice test so you know how well prepared you are for your exam!

-Once you obtain your Georgia learner’s permit, you may drive as long as a licensed driver is in the front seat next to you.
+Once you obtain your permit, you may drive as long as a licensed driver is in the front seat next to you.
 This license is valid for two years.
+If you want to learn more, we recommend our complete Georgia learner’s permit guide.

 Provisional License (Ages 16-18)